 We do not, to our knowledge, directly purchase 3TG minerals from any of the Covered Countries.
 We are a downstream consumer of 3TG minerals and are many levels removed from the smelters and refiners who provide minerals and ores to our suppliers.
-Therefore, we did not perform or direct audits to be performed of smelters and refiners in our supply chain.
+Therefore, we did not perform or direct audits to be performed of smelters and refiners in our supply chain but rather we relied on audits carried out by the CFSI.